AnirudhMemani/AnirudhMemani/README.md

-# A Humbling Glimpse Into the Infinite
+# A Humbling Glimpse Into Infinity

 <strong>If the universe has no obligation to make sense to us, then what are we really searching for in the stars?</strong> </br>
 In the grand scheme of things, you are less than a speck of dust.
 But in your own story, you hold the pen - just don’t forget how small that book is.